Rahul Nandkishore: Career

 Nandkishore began his academic career as an Assistant Professor of Physics at the University of Colorado, Boulder in 2015, and was appointed Associate Professor in 2019.
 Additionally, he served as Visiting Associate Professor of Physics at Stanford University in 2022.
 He also created a Massive Open Online Course on Coursera, entitled Introduction to Condensed Matter Physics.
-He has been a Fellow of the Center for Theory of Quantum Matter (CTQM) at the University of Colorado, Boulder since 2015 and has been serving as the director of the CTQM since 2023.
+He has been a Fellow of the Center for Theory of Quantum Matter (CTQM) at the University of Colorado, Boulder since 2015 and at one point served as the director of the CTQM.
+Nandkishore was promoted to full professor by the University of Colorado, Boulder in 2025.

 Research

 Nandkishore has made contributions to the field of physics through his research in statistical physics, condensed matter theory, correlated phases in graphene, many-body localization, fractionalized phases, constrained quantum dynamics and Dirac semimetals.

 Nandkishore is most known for his work on correlated and disordered systems, in particular for his work identifying a new route to chiral superconductivity in hexagonal lattice systems near Van Hove filling, for his work on disorder effects in Weyl semimetals, and for his work using nonlinear spectroscopy to infer and explain intrinsic lifetimes of dipolar excitations in doped Silicon.
 He is also known for his work in statistical mechanics, especially for his introduction of the concept of localization protected order, for the discovery of non-local response in localized systems, now known as the KNS effect, and for the extension of many body localization to certain long range interacting systems.
 In addition, he founded the study of fracton dynamics, including new routes to ergodicity breaking and new hydrodynamic universality classes, both effects that have been observed in experiments.